aliceblack/CTF-Interlogica/Chapter 1/6 - wip - vending machine/README.md

+There is a web page and an ssh access.
-Since the page sys it's an ssh for guest guest at
+An ssh for guest guest at:
 > ssh guest@<ip> -p <port>

-Jam the vending machine buying something then enter maintenance mode.
+Jam the vending machine console buying something then enter maintenance mode.